9 Best Vegan Omega 3 Supplements in the UK

 Eating a balanced plant-based diet should give you plenty of ALAs, but not EPAs and DHAs (which omnivores can get from oily fish, although studies suggest many people in the west are still short of them anyway).
 The body can convert ALAs into EPAs and DHAs, but it is thought that it does not do so very efficiently, so it’s true that vegans may well lack these 2 crucial elements.
 However, with the relatively recent discovery of an algae that contains EPAs and DHAs, vegans can now successfully add these components into their diet, with supplements containing them now widely available.

 We then come onto the contentious issue about whether the body actually absorbs and uses these fatty acids when taken in supplement form.
-Well, cleverer people than me are looking at that but personally, I like to err on the side of caution and take an omega 3 supplement anyway.
+Well, cleverer people than me are looking at that but personally, I like to err on the side of caution and take an omega 3 supplement anyway, although not daily.
 I guess I have everything to gain (and hopefully nothing to lose!) from doing so.

-If you do decide to take one, it is important to ensure that as a vegan you are taking an appropriate, high quality algae-based supplement.
-So having done some research, I believe the products listed below in this Best Vegan Omega 3 Supplements Guide tick all of those boxes.
+If you do decide to take one, it is important to ensure that as a vegan, you are taking an appropriate, high quality algae-based supplement.
+So having done some research, I believe the products listed below – all of which I have trialled – in this Best Vegan Omega 3 Supplements Guide tick all of those boxes.
 I have looked at the ingredients, price, quality, and nutrient levels to help you choose the product that’s right for you.

 White pouch, with green writing and 'brainfeed' brand logo, on a hessian strip of material, with 3 soft gel capsules lying in front of it.
 The pouch describes the contents as being 30 algal oil food supplement capsules of omega 3 @ 500mg of DHA per capsule